 The contiguous allocation rule of inner and outer for SL intra-band contiguous CA refers to that for NR intra-band contiguous CA in 6.2A.2.1 in TS38.101-1.

-For SL intra-band contiguous CA of PSCCH and PSSCH simultaneous transmission with non-contiguous RB allocation, the allowed MPR for the maximum output power are specified in Table 6.2E.2A-1a.
+For SL intra-band contiguous CA of PSCCH and PSSCH simultaneous transmission with non-contiguous RB allocation, the allowed MPR for the maximum output power are specified in Table 6.2E.2.1A.1-4 for UE power class 3.
+The MPR with non-contiguous RB allocation is specified in Table 6.2E.2.1A.1-5 for power class 2 when the signalling is absent for dualPA-Architecture IE. The MPR with non-contiguous RB allocation is specified in Table 6.2E.2.1A.1-6 for power class 2 with TxD supported.